eliocamp/art/content/gallery/tree-cities/_index.md

 trailer: "gallery/tree-cities/splash.png"
 # trailer: "./splash.png"
 splash:
-  caption: "There are other oasis in which cities can thrive besides turtles"
+  caption: "There are other oases in which cities can thrive besides turtles"
 ---